jwatson-CO-edu/SPARROW/README.md

 ## Phase 1: Learn Computer Language Design via Scheme -- SPARROW
 ```
-[ ] Translate first "ab_" evaluator to Dlang
+[Y] Translate first "ab_" evaluator to Dlang - 2022-09-07: COMPLETE
-    [ ] All Functions Implemented
+    [Y] All Functions Implemented - 2022-09-07: Nim had pointer references, so some implementation needed changing
-    [ ] All tests pass
+    [Y] All tests pass - 2022-09-07: No Nim tests had been written for variable binding, so these functions were not implemented
-    [ ] Q: How big is each `Atom`?
+    [Y] Q: How big is each `Atom`? - 2022-09-07: 64 bytes for all kinds because strings are pointers
-            Size of a number: ?
-            Size of a NULL:   ?
-            Size of a String: ?
-            Size of a cons:   ?
-            Size of an error: ?
 [ ] Translate second "ac_" evaluator to Dlang
     [ ] All Functions Implemented
     [ ] All tests pass